-- a.
-Issue Amount: \$700,000 thousand dollars. - b.
-The bonds have maturity of three years.
-(November 18, 2014~November 18, 2017) - c.
-Interest: 0% - d.
+- d.
 Conversion period : The date after one month of the bonds issue to the maturity date - e.
-The price at which shares will be issued upon conversion was NTD 100 per share at the issue date and shall be adjusted accordingly if there is a capital increase in cash or marking of a free distribution by the company. - Since August 7, 2015, the price of conversion was became NT\$93.4 per share. - f.
+The price at which shares will be issued upon conversion was NTD 100 per share at the issue date and shall be adjusted accordingly if there is a capital increase in cash or marking of a free distribution by the company.

+Since September 13, 2015, the price of conversion was became NT\$93.4 per - f.
 A bondholder may request the company to redeem the bonds after two years from the issue date. - g.
-As stipulated in the contract, the company reserves the right to redeem the convertible bonds from the holders.

-- B. Till December 31, 2015 and 2014, the convertible bonds transferred to common stock were \$99,300 thousand dollars and 92,400 thousand dollars (issue 993 thousand shares and 924 thousand shares), and the company recognized \$88,540 thousand dollars and 82,350 thousand dollars as paid-in capital in excess of par-common stock. - C. The fair value of convertible option was separated from the third bonds payable, and was recognized in "Capital reserve from stock warrants" according to IAS No. 7.
-Total "Valuation gain (loss) on financial assets (liabilities)" amounted to \$(2, 285) thousand dollars and \$1,782 thousand dollars as of December 30, 2015 and 2014. - D. The effective interest rate of the third convertible bonds is 1.9183%, total interest expenses amounted to \$11,032 and \$1,515 thousand dollars in 2015 and 2014.
+As stipulated in the contract, the company reserves the right to redeem the convertible bonds from the holders. - B. Till March 31,2016,the convertible bonds transferred to common stock were \$99, 300 thousand dollars (issue 993 thousand shares), and the company recognized \$88,540 thousand dollars as paid-in capital in excess of par-common stock. - C. The fair value of convertible option was separated from the third bonds payable, and was recognized in "Capital reserve from stock warrants" according to IAS No. 7.
+Total "Valuation gain (loss) on financial assets (liabilities)" amounted to \$1,502thousand dollars and \$(1,384) thousand dollars as of March 31, 2016 and 2015. - D. The effective interest rate of the third convertible bonds is 1.9183%, total interest expenses amounted to \$2,783 and \$2,762 thousand dollars for the three-month ended of 2016 and 2015.